Category

 Consequences: The repercussions of inadequate anonymization are significant.
 In 2021, Clearview AI faced a €20 million fine for not adequately protecting personal data.
 While this wasn't solely about images or videos, it highlights the severity of non-compliance.

-Avoidance Tips: Employ state-of-the-art redaction tools, like Sighthound Redactor, which can accurately detect and anonymize faces, people, license plates, vehicles, and other identifiable objects in videos and images.
+Avoidance Tips: Deploy state-of-the-art redaction tools, like Sighthound Redactor, which can accurately detect and anonymize faces, people, license plates, vehicles, and other identifiable objects in videos and images.

 Mistake # 3: Not Securing Image and Video Data